-First step was to set the JSD senior designers and garment technologists to work with Jaeger’s sketches.
-Our technical team created the patterns for uniforms for both male and female front of house employees of differing ages, heights and shapes, working in different environments within the palace.
+The first step was for our JSD senior designers and garment technologists to get to work with the Jaeger sketches.
+Our specialist technical team created the patterns for uniforms for front of house employees, both male and female.
+The staff were of differing ages, heights and shapes, and worked in different environments within the Palace.